psubus/dotfiles/README.md

 # dotfiles
-dotfiles used be a "here-for-learning" nerd
+dotfiles used by a "here-for-learning" nerd